-To begin, Dr. Clark will consult with you about tooth restoration options.
+To begin, Dr. Cooper will consult with you about tooth restoration options.
 To be a candidate for dental implants, you must be in relatively good dental health to ensure that your gums and jawbone can sustain a dental implant.
 If you are a candidate for dental implants, we will take X-rays and dental impressions to begin creating a custom treatment plan.

 At Laurel Smiles, we take our time during this step to ensure that the dental implant you are investing in will fit snuggly within your smile.
 By the end of this appointment, both you and our doctors will have a clear understanding of your treatment plan and what your personalized dental implant timeline will be.

 The next step is the surgical procedure.
 During this step, you should not experience any pain or discomfort thanks to a local anesthetic and other sedation dentistry options of your choosing.
 Your dentist will make a small incision in your soft tissues and then implant the titanium post into your jawbone.
-Dr. Clark will close your gums up with sutures or attach a healing cap to the implant posts.
+Dr. Cooper will close your gums up with sutures or attach a healing cap to the implant posts.